rabebsdiri45/Beev_UseCase/README.md

 END;
 $$ LANGUAGE plpgsql;
 ```
-## i calculated the average of review score for cars from the "Consumer" table, based on their engine type using the previously defined function get_latest_car_before_year.
+I calculated the average of review score for cars from the "Consumer" table, based on their engine type using the previously defined function get_latest_car_before_year.
 ```sql
 SELECT eng."Engine_Type", AVG(cons."Review_Score") AS average_review_score
 FROM (